Health and Wellness Writing by Susan A. Knight

 5. Don't limit the ideas and perspectives you explore.

-You don't need to give up your convictions or go along with the latest fad, and you don't need to agree with every opinion that pops up.
-At the same time, a fixed, rigid, narrow mindset where you're convinced that you're 100% right, 100% of time, doesn't allow for growth.
+You don't need to give up your convictions or go along with the latest fad, and you don't need to agree with every opinion that’s presented to you.
+However, a fixed, rigid, narrow mindset where you're convinced that you're 100% right, 100% of the time, doesn't allow for growth.

-Find that healthy balance where you have your own beliefs, standards, and convictions, but you also have the capacity to explore other ideas and perspectives.
-It's a very big world, and you might be surprised at where you pick up a nugget of wisdom that you can benefit from.
+Find that healthy balance where you have your own beliefs, standards, and convictions; but you also have the capacity to explore other ideas and perspectives.
+It's a very big world, and you might be surprised at where you’re able to pick up a valuable insight or nugget of wisdom you can benefit from.

 0 Comments